First cabinet of Donald Trump: Norris Cochran (acting)

-Tom Price
+Tom Price (2017)

-Trump's selection of Representative Tom Price from Georgia was officially announced on November 28, 2016.
-Price was confirmed by the Senate on February 10, 2017, in a 52–47 vote along party lines, with all Republicans voting in favor and all Democrats voting against.
+President-elect Trump officially announced the selection of Representative Tom Price from Georgia as Secretary of Health and Human Services on November 28, 2016.
+On February 10, 2017, Price was confirmed by the Senate in a vote of 52–47, along party lines, with all Republicans voting in favor and all Democrats voting against.

 Price resigned on September 29, 2017, amid reports that he had expended more than $1 million of department funds for his own travel on private charter jets and military aircraft.
 Price is the shortest-serving confirmed Secretary of Health and Human Services, with a tenure of just 231 days.

 Don J. Wright (acting)

 Don J. Wright served as acting secretary from September 29, 2017, until his resignation on October 10, 2017.

 Eric Hargan (acting)

 Eric Hargan served as acting secretary from October 10, 2017, until January 29, 2018.

-Alex Azar
+Alex Azar (2018–2021)

-On November 13, 2017, President Trump announced via Twitter that Alex Azar was his nominee to be the next HHS Secretary.
+On November 13, 2017, President Trump announced via Twitter that Alex Azar was his nominee to be the next Secretary of Health and Human Services.
 Azar was the former deputy secretary of the U.S. Department of Health and Human Services under George W. Bush (2005–2007) and president of Lilly USA, LLC, the largest affiliate of global biopharmaceutical leader Eli Lilly and Company from 2012 to 2017.
-Azar was confirmed by 53–43 vote on January 24, 2018.
-He took office on January 29, 2018, and left office on January 20, 2021.
+On January 24, 2018, Azar was confirmed by the Senate in a vote of 53–43.
+He took office on January 29, 2018, and served until the end of the Trump administration, on January 20, 2021.